Charles Bert: vocals, guitar

 Math and Physics Club began as a basement project for longtime friends Charles Bert (vocals) and James Werle (guitar), but in the summer of 2004 the band coalesced around the additions of Kevin Emerson (drums), Saundrah Humphrey (violin) and Ethan Jones (bass).

-John Richards, a DJ at Seattle’s influential indie radio station KEXP, also got a copy of the demo and began spinning “Sixteen and Pretty” on his morning show.
-Local music blog Three Imaginary Girls also began touting the band and helped build a local following even before the full lineup had played its first show together.
+Meanwhile, John Richards at Seattle’s influential KEXP radio station also got a copy of the demo and began spinning it on his morning show.
+Local music blog Three Imaginary Girls also began touting the band and helped build a local following even before the full lineup had played its first show together in December 2004.

-After taking some months off to write and record, they released their self-titled debut album in October 2006, working with local producer/engineer Kevin Suggs (The Walkabouts, Smoosh).
-The band celebrated by making their first trip to the East Coast for a short tour, then returned home for a sold-out record release show.
+They released their self-titled debut album in October 2006, working with local producer and KEXP in-house engineer Kevin Suggs (The Walkabouts, Smoosh).
+To promote the album, the band made its first trip to New York for a short tour including a set at Popfest New England, then returned home for a sold-out record release show at The Sunset.
 The album was crowned “Best Indiepop of 2006” by Popmatters, among other end-of-year lists.